AlirezaFT78/DL_Project/README.md

 # Deep Learning Project
 In this repository, I share my codes for the DL Course of the SUT EE department.
 The Project goal is to get familiar with Multi-Modal Dataset Classification.
-The dataset samples are movie scenes, their corresponding dialogues and emotion tags as output.
+The dataset samples are movie scenes, their corresponding dialogues, and emotion tags as output.
 Our work includes 4 phases described below:
 Phase 0 is data pre-processing and face extraction from images.
 Phase 1 is classifying based on faces and CNN models.
 Phase 2 is classifying based on dialogue using NLP tools.